SuavePlan/check-if-email-exists/README.md

     -V, --version    Prints version information

 OPTIONS:
-        --from-email <FROM_EMAIL>          The email to use in the `MAIL FROM:` SMTP command. [default: user@example.org]
+        --disable-catch-all <DISABLE_CATCH_ALL>        Disable catch-all checking. [default: false] --from-email <FROM_EMAIL>                      The email to use in the `MAIL FROM:` SMTP command. [default: user@example.org]
         --hello-name <HELLO_NAME>                      The name to use in the `EHLO:` SMTP command. [default: localhost] --http-host <HOST>                             Sets the host IP address on which the HTTP server should bind.
-Only used when `--http` flag is on. [default: 127.0.0.1]
+Only used when
+                                                       `--http` flag is on. [default: 127.0.0.1]
         --http-port <PORT>                             Sets the port on which the HTTP server should bind.
 Only used when `--http` flag is on.
 If not set, then it will use $PORT, or default to 3000.
         --proxy-host <PROXY_HOST>                      Use the specified SOCKS5 proxy host to perform email verification.
         --proxy-port <PROXY_PORT>                      Use the specified SOCKS5 proxy port to perform email verification.
 Only used when `--proxy-host` flag is set. [default: 1080] --yahoo-use-api <YAHOO_USE_API>                For Yahoo email addresses, use Yahoo's API instead of connecting directly to their SMTP servers. [default: true]

 ARGS:
     <TO_EMAIL>    The email to check.